-DIGITAL FLY-BY-WIRE CONTROL
+Subject Code Subject Name AV23B14 DIGITAL FLY-BY-WIRE CONTROL

-- To introduce different DFBW architectures, redundancy and reliability - To understand the system requirements of digital fly-by-wire control system. - To provide knowledge on active control technology, design issues and generic failures.
+- To expose students to the basic concept of Digital Fly By Wire Control. - To understand the importance of digital fly-by-wire controls in modern aircraft control strategies. - To introduce different DFBW architectures, redundancy and reliability - To understand the system requirements of digital fly-by-wire control system. - To provide knowledge on active control technology, design issues and generic failures.